In most cases, the expenses of renting your property, such as maintenance, insurance, taxes, and interest, can be deducted

 you pay it.
 For each year of coverage, you can deduct only the part of the premium payment that applies to that year.
 See

-chapter 6 of Publication 535 for information on deductible premiums.
+chapter 6 of Pub.
+535 for information on deductible premiums.

 You can deduct mortgage interest you pay on your rental property.
 When you refinance a rental property for more than